 Every robot, every sensor, every environment is different.
-PILGRIMS monitors your robot's performance, diagnoses problems when they occur, and solves them — without a human in the loop.
+PILGRIMS monitors your machine's performance, diagnoses problems when they occur, and solves them — while keeping a comprehensive log of errors and fixes updated in real time.

-The hardest problem in robotics software is not perception or planning.
+The hardest problem in machine deployment is not perception or planning.
 It is the fact that every robot, every sensor, and every environment is different — and that things go wrong in ways nobody anticipated.
-The question is whether your system can recover on its own, or whether it needs a person.
+Even state-of-the-art autonomous systems can't recover on their own — they always need a human to come to the rescue.
+At PILGRIMS, we believe things should be the other way around.

-In 2026, even small changes in the robot's environment can lead to catastrophic mistakes.
-Robot has no concept of its own performance: it cannot distinguish between working correctly and working incorrectly, it just blindly executes until halt.
+In 2026, even small changes in the machine's environment can lead to catastrophic mistakes.
+Machine has no concept of its own performance: it cannot distinguish between working correctly and working incorrectly, it just blindly executes until halt.

 PILGRIMS adds three capabilities that most robotic stacks lack entirely.
 It sits alongside your existing code — you write adapters for your sensors and models, and the framework does the rest.